alexcu/motive-simulator/README.md

 # Motive Simulator

 This code is adapted from Don Hopkins' article [The Soul of The Sims](http://www.donhopkins.com/home/images/Sims/) which shows an prototype of the 'soul' of what became The Sims 1, written January 23, 1997.
-It is based off the images provided in the article (see the attach PDF) sticking to the main adaptation of Wright's simulation models, only modified to make it visualised with a few minor adaptations to make it run.
+It is based off the images provided in the article (see the [attached PDF](https://raw.githubusercontent.com/alexcu/motives-simulator/master/original.pdf)) sticking to the main adaptation of Wright's simulation models, only modified to make it visualised with a few minor adaptations to make it run.

 Thought it would be fun to implement it, run the simulation, and what do you know it does kind of look like a basic foundation to The Sims 1's needs system!